33 benefits of trace minerals for cattle and why you should supplement them

 Why should a farmer supplement trace minerals to cattle?

-A deficiency in trace minerals is linked to numerous fertility problems, inflammatory diseases, insufficient growth and other complications affecting the profitability of cattle.
-We dived into an endless amount of scientific papers and books (drinking liters of amazing Colombian coffee) so you don’ have to and summarized 33 ways in which cattle benefits from the supplementation of trace elements, proving that supplementation is definitely worth the investment.
+A deficiency in trace minerals is linked to numerous fertility problems, inflammatory diseases, insufficient growth, and other complications affecting the profitability of cattle.
+We dived into an endless amount of scientific papers and books (drinking liters of amazing Colombian coffee) so you don’ have to and summarized 33 ways in which cattle benefit from the supplementation of trace elements, proving that supplementation is definitely worth the investment.

 Copper